BryanSchuetz/dai/covid-services-health.md

 <aside class="covid-aside">
 <p>
-  Across the entire DAI Global Health portfolio, we are mobilizing to offer comprehensive <a href="/covid-19-global-health-solutions-services">COVID-19 services</a>.
+  Across the entire DAI Global Health portfolio, we are mobilizing to offer comprehensive COVID-19 services.
 For information on how DAI can support your COVID-19 health response, contact <a href="/who-we-are/our-team/robert-salerno">Robert Salerno</a>, U.S. Health Security Lead, or <a href="/who-we-are/our-team/jeffrey-mecaskey">Jeff Mecaskey</a>, U.K. Health Security Lead.
 </p>

 <div class="covid-contacts">